constraintAutomaton/Traveling-with-a-Map/content/introduction.md

 [The publication of open link data is a growing phenomenon in the recent years](https://lod-cloud.net/#diagram).
-Dereferencing a term in an RDF triple provide contextual information about its definition, for example dereferencing a term representing a user let's say a [WebID](https://www.w3.org/wiki/WebID) can provide the name of the user among other information.
+Dereferencing a term in an RDF triple provide contextual information about its definition, for example dereferencing a term representing a user like a [WebID](https://www.w3.org/wiki/WebID) can provide the name of the user among other information.

 To take advantage of the potential descriptive power of IRI dereferencing a query paradigm called Link Traversal Query Processing (LTQP) [](cite:cites Hartig2014) has been developed.
 LTQP consists of recursively dereferencing IRI contained into the internal data source of a query engine